beacon-biosignals/julia_pod/README.md

 - compute a descriptive docker image tag of the form `${GIT_REPO}_${GIT_BRANCH}_commit-${GIT_COMMIT}_sha1-${PROJECT_ROOTDIR}`
 - build the docker image
-- push it to our ECR
+- push it to our ECR (unless `--no-push` was passed to `julia_pod`)
 - launch a k8s job containing a single container in a single pod, with descriptive names
 - drop you into a julia REPL with the current dir activated as the julia project (default Dockerfile uses a sysimage), or if a (single) arg `julia_pod '...'` is passed in, runs the corresponding command
 - `devspace sync` your local julia project and `~/.julia/logs` dirs with the corresponding folders in the running container (unless `--no-sync` was passed to `julia_pod`)

 The default docker build is optimized for large julia projects that take a long time to precompile and that use CUDA.
 In particular it is structured in 4 build stages:
 - `base` contains julia + CUDA
 - `sysimage-image` contains a sysimage built from your julia project in such